20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Lake Keowee, Keowee-Toxaway State Park

-Swimming is permitted in Lake Keowee, but there are no designated swimming areas within Keowee-Toxaway State Park and lifeguards are not present.
-There is a small parking area down by the boat ramp in the park where you could take a dip.
+Swimming is permitted in Lake Keowee, but there are no designated swimming areas within Keowee-Toxaway State Park, and no lifeguards.
+There is a small parking area down by the boat ramp where you could take a dip.

-The better option, in our opinion, is to hike the Natural Bridge Trail loop and find a spot to cool down in Poe Creek as an alternative to swimming in the lake.
-If you take the Raven Rock Trail, you can swim in the lake through access points on the trail.
+The better option, in our opinion, is to hike the Natural Bridge Trail loop and find a spot to cool down in Poe Creek.
+If you take the Raven Rock Trail, you can swim in the lake via various access points on the trail.
 There are a dozen small pools and rapids that are perfect for some water fun.
 Admission to this park is free.

 Keowee-Toxaway State Park | 108 Residence Drive, Sunset, SC | 864.868.2605